pilosus/action-pip-license-checker/README.md

-# GitHub Action for free/libre and open source license compliance
+# GitHub Action for detecting license names and types

 Detect license names and types for Python PyPI packages.
 Identify license types for given license names obtained by third-party